-In December 1928 the Committee accepted the tender of Mr Fred Baker of £130 to construct lavatory accommodation.
+Playground equipment was provided in 1926 but the location of the playground is not known.
+In December 1928 the Committee accepted the tender of Mr Fred Baker for £130 to construct lavatory accommodation.

 Draining and fencing of the land purchased to extend the park was finally initiated in September 1934, when a tender was accepted from British Estate Services Ltd, priced at £1,473-3s-2d.
 In July 1935 the Parks Committee heard that part of the extension grounds would be available for play in the autumn, and in August 1936 the Parks Superintendent reported that two association football pitches were being prepared in the park extension and they would be available for play in the coming season.